jonasmzsouza/dio-ts-chl-01/README.md

 ## 💻 About the project

-DIO Bank Project was developed with typescript basics from TypeScript Full Stack Developer Training on [Digital Innovation One](https://www.dio.me/).
+Project was developed with typescript basics from TypeScript Full Stack Developer Training on [Digital Innovation One](https://www.dio.me/).

 ---